redislabs-training/ru201/README.md

 ## Configuration

 First, you will need to create a simple JSON file for your connection credentials.
-This connection file is based on the node_redis config object allowing you specify host, password, port, etc. In the most basic configuration you would have just those three:
+This connection file is based on the node_redis config object allowing you specify host, password, port, etc. In the most basic configuration you would have just these:

 ```
 {